dani37x/E-lectro/README.md

   - [x] hash sessions
   - [x] unique key and session generator
 - [x] register session
-  -[x] e-mail with key for conformination
+  -[x] e-mail with key for confirmation
-  -[x] account creates after correct key
+  -[x] account creates after the correct key
-  -[x] after 15 minutes session with registration is deleted and account doesn't create
+  -[x] after 15 minutes session with registration is deleted and an account doesn't create
-- [x] password change by user on account
+- [x] password change by a user on account
-- [x] function delete data from json files every specific time
+- [x] function deletes data from json files every specific time
-- [ ] Machine Learning algorithm which will adjust the best products for shop's customers.
+- [ ] Machine Learning algorithm which will adjust the best products for the shop's customers.
 - [ ] shop API
-- [ ] multi device login (max 3)
+- [ ] multi-device login (max 3)
 - [ ] flask bcrypt
 - [ ] account lvl
 - [ ] payments
 - [ ] products list
 - [ ] own hash password algorithm
-- [ ] own authentacion system
+- [ ] own authentication system
-- [ ] Database change - from SQLALCHEMY to SQLITE3
+- [ ] Database change - from sqlalchemy to SQLITE3
 - [ ] newsletters defined for every user

-### Built With
-<a name="technology_stack"></a>
-* FLASK
-* SQLALCHEMY
-* LIMITER
-* FLASK-MAIL
-* FLASK-LOGIN

 ### Installation
 <a name="installation"></a>